Maks6666/bcs_ai/README.md

 It's quite obvious that the problem is in classification model, so I'm going ot try implement it in the most accurate form.
 To be continued...

+2) Updated: has brought some logic in DB connection process - now it returns message about successfull connection only in case, where DB usage is required by user.

+3) Using an "euclidian distance" formula it is also able to classify moving and static objects.